I maintain a collection of useful small programs and scripts for personal use.

 Perform all changes on a subversion tree so it matches a specified local

 directory.
-Very usefull for managing vendor trees.
+Very useful for managing vendor trees.

 Find empty directories in a subversion working copy (ignoring the ".svn" directories).